valkolovos/language-learning/project_docs/deliverable_chunk_practice_pronunciation_functional_specification.md

 **Type:** Functional Specification (implementation‑agnostic)

 ## Purpose
 Add a focused **pronunciation practice loop** that fits after the Listen‑First reveal in a micro‑lesson.
 The learner records a short **chunk** (1–4 words, ~1–3 seconds), receives **simple, actionable feedback** (Clear / Almost / Try again + 1 micro‑tip), and can replay/retake quickly.
-The slice must ship **local-first** (supporting local development and testing with mocks) with an optional cloud scoring flag that can be toggled per environment.
+The slice must ship **local-first** with an optional cloud scoring flag that can be toggled per environment.

+## Local-First Architecture
+**Local-first** means the system can be fully developed, tested, and run locally using mocks for third-party services.
+While it may utilize cloud services when available, it gracefully degrades to local processing when they're unavailable.
+This enables developers to work offline and test without external dependencies.

 ## Definition of Done (DoD)
 A new learner can complete at least one pronunciation attempt for a target chunk and see feedback without confusion or setup beyond granting microphone access.
 All core flows are keyboard/screen‑reader accessible.
 The system can be developed and tested locally with mocks, and gracefully degrades when third-party services are unavailable.